A Certain event-level Website is a collection of web pages that display content about an event to prospects or attendees.

 An event can have one or more websites that enable different audiences to view different information.

-For example, attendees may see a different set of pages than an exhibitor might see.
+For example, attendees might see a different set of pages than an exhibitor.

 An event might use a password-protected website for attendees or invited participants only.